Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-topics-to-cluster.md

 # Synchronize topics to cluster

-To synchronize topics from Klaw to an Apache Kafka cluster, follow the below steps, which involve displaying the topics in Klaw and creating them on the Apache Kafka cluster.
+To synchronize topics from Klaw to an Apache Kafka® cluster, follow the below steps, which involve displaying the topics in Klaw and creating them on the Apache Kafka cluster.